D4D4¶

 a relative jump.
 In the tiny program I made above, it jumps right out

-, but in a more substantial program, it will usually land
+of .text, but in a more substantial program, it will usually land

 somewhere in code.
 It should be unreachable, but the whole point of a